golden-hu/resume/resume_en.md

  * Skills used: iOS SDK, Test-Driven Development, TestFlight, Git Flow, Javascript, HTML, CSS, Java
  * Role overview: Originally employed to build Klook iOS App from the ground up.
 I participate in every part of building the App, including UI design, Api service, testing, iterating and publishing.
-I also participate in development of the web service, both front-end and backend.
+I also participate in the development of the web service, both front-end and backend.
  * Interesting challenges: The App involved multi-language and multi-currency offshore payment.
 Complicated UI/Animation are built and tuned to make